 Detailed grains results tables by commodity.

-The four horticulture programs cover:
+The horticulture programs cover:

 - apple and pear (pome fruit)